SherG/cool-iron/blog/quit-facebook.md

 ### Antitrust, Censorship, and Narrative Shaping

 Now, I’ve criticized this “Post-it” note system for its flaws and for the lack of evidence that it produces a needed benefit, but my contention is it’s not designed to work.
-It’s designed to buy off Facebook’s political bullies, who’ve pushed the social media giant between the Scylla of threatened revocation of Section 230 (on the right) and <a href="https://newsfilter.io/articles/why-facebook-and-google-face-the-most-risk-in-an-overhaul-of-antitrust-law-c2c1d6a16a2bd9a9cb0125e2f4f9e1c7" target="blank">antitrust action</a> (on the right and left) and the Charybdis of “Make people stop saying things we find abhorrent!” (on the left).
+It’s designed to buy off Facebook’s political bullies, who’ve pushed the social media giant between the Scylla of threatened revocation of Section 230 (<a href="<a href="https://www.commerce.senate.gov/2020/10/committee-to-hold-hearing-with-big-tech-ceos-on-section-230" target="blank">on the right</a>) and <a href="https://newsfilter.io/articles/why-facebook-and-google-face-the-most-risk-in-an-overhaul-of-antitrust-law-c2c1d6a16a2bd9a9cb0125e2f4f9e1c7" target="blank">antitrust action</a> (right and left) and the Charybdis of “Make people stop saying things we find abhorrent!” (on the left).

 Facebook has struck a bargain with Charybdis which may not save it from rocky crags of Scylla.

-In the meantime, unfortunately, we'll be treated to the continuing spectacle of politicians on the right and left grilling Zuckerberg in <a href="https://www.commerce.senate.gov/2020/10/committee-to-hold-hearing-with-big-tech-ceos-on-section-230" target="blank">Kabuki theater</a>, and fighting for greater control of Facebook, a powerful platform.
+In the meantime, unfortunately, we'll be treated to the continuing spectacle of politicians on the right and left grilling Zuckerberg in public Kabuki theater, and fighting for greater control of Facebook, a powerful platform.

 The signs of this political struggle are strewn across Facebook's newsfeeds.